 I recommend really finding and working with a practitioner who is skilled in these.
 Those people could be anywhere from someone who does psychotherapeutic work, body-based psychotherapy or things like acupuncture and body-based trauma work, which is what I’ve traditionally done.

 Finding someone that you really align with where you can start to release these patterns.
 What I hear people say all the time is, “Oh my God, after a session, I feel so much lighter” and that continues.
 There are ways to unlock these kinks in the mind-body system that not only feel help you feel lighter and more emotionally peaceful, but actually can make a difference in chronic pain.

-I had a student once in one of my Subtle Body Certification groups and as we were going through the program, she just sort of jumped in.
-She had done the initial coursework.
-There wasn’t really much about pain in that particular training and we’d been apart for a while.
+I had a student once in one of my Subtle Body Certification group and as we were going through the program, she just sort of jumped in.
+She had don the initial coursework. there wasn’t really much about pain in that particular training and we’d been apart for a while.
 She came back to the group and she said, “You haven’t talked about pain Leslie, but I’ve been implementing these techniques that we’ve been learning and my pain is 40% less without me doing anything differently”.